ashrafk93/holoscan-sensor-bridge/docs/user_guide/examples.md

 $ python3 ./examples/sipl_player.py --json-config ./examples/sipl_config/vb1940_single.json
 ```

-## Realsense D555 player example
+## RealSense D555 player example

 This example is similar to the IMX274 player example above, using Realsense D555
 camera instead of IMX274.
-To run the high-speed video player with Li Realsense D555, in
+To run the high-speed video player with Realsense D555, in
 the demo container with a ConnectX accelerated network controller,

 ```sh